Elisegdg/POO_S4/README.md

-# :arrow_right: Avancée lors des séances

-**Séance 1 09/02/2022** -> Set up de l'espace de travail via les leçons et début des TP

-**Séance 2 16/02/2022** -> Guess the number done, mise en place de template et division en sous fichiers, je commence à compléter les fonction pour Hangman
+# :purple_circle:   Session achievements

+**Session 1 - 09/02/2022** -> Set up of my workspace with level 1 lessons, beginning of the assignments.

+**Session 2 - 16/02/2022** -> Finished "Guess the number", implementation of template and refactoring game in multiple files (header & source file).
+Starting the Hangman game.

+# :purple_circle:   Lessons achievements

+## LEVEL 1

+Install a compiler

+Use an IDE

+Use Git

+# :purple_circle:   Assignments achievements

 # Simple-Cpp-Setup